tansengming/tansengming.github.com/software/_posts/2017-02-28-queue-up-and-thread-safely.md

                       end
 ```

-when really it was just as likely to run like this,
+when it was just as likely to run this way,

 ```ruby
 # Job 1